Spitgranger/capstone/docs/DevelopmentPlan/DevelopmentPlan.md

 conduct?
 Do you want a conflict resolution plan?
 Can adopt existing codes of conduct. ---SS\]]{style="color: blue"}

-### Stay on Track {#stay-on-track .unnumbered}
+### Stay on Track

-[\[What methods will be used to keep the team on track?
-How will your team ensure that members contribute as expected to the team and that the team performs as expected?
-How will your team reward members who do well and manage members whose performance is below expectations?
-What are the consequences for someone not contributing their fair share?
----SS\]]{style="color: blue"}

-[\[You may wish to use the project management metrics collected for the TA and instructor for this. ---SS\]]{style="color: blue"}

-[\[You can set target metrics for attendance, commits, etc. What are the consequences if someone doesn't hit their targets?
-Do they need to bring the coffee to the next team meeting?
-Does the team need to make an appointment with their TA, or the instructor?
-Are there incentives for reaching targets early? ---SS\]]{style="color: blue"}
+To keep the team on track we will use GitHub projects to keep track of tasks we need to complete and their deadlines.
+We will ensure that team members contribute to the team by assigning tasks for deliverables equally amongst the team so everyone has an equal workload and knows what they need to do.
+When someone’s performance is below expectations we will first try to figure out internally in the team if there is anything that can be done to improve their performance.
+If nothing can be found within the team, then we will contact our TA for advice.
+A punishment for performing below expectations might include assigning more work to the individual in the following deliverables.
+For team members who do well, we will reward them by giving them Timbits at the end of the course.

+The performance of team members will be judged based on the following:
+* Completion of all assigned issues before their deadlines
+* Capstone lecture attendance for software engineering lectures* >= 50%
+* Internal meeting attendance* >= 80%
+* Stakeholder meeting attendance* >= 90%
+* For commits, we will have to see how often things are getting committed into the repository.
+Still, as a general rule, we can say that if a group member has 35% fewer commits than the average number of commits for all other team members and also 35% fewer additions than the average for all other team members, then they are likely not meeting expectations.

+*For attendance-based goals if someone has an exception for some meetings, which is covered by the acceptable excuses, then the meetings that they were excused for are not counted towards their attendance.

+If team members do not meet their goals we will first internally discuss with the team member why they were unable to achieve the goals and what can be done to prevent it from happening going forward.
+If no resolution can be reached we will discuss the situation with our TA or the instructor.
+We will not implement punishments like “the team member needs to bring coffee to the next meeting” because this is not productive and generally does nothing in the way of solving the root issues.
+There won’t be any particular incentives for reaching targets early other than not having to worry about reaching the targets.

 ### Team Building {#team-building .unnumbered}